EduardoRodriguesF/quartz/README.md

 # Quartz

-The command-line way to build and test REST APIs.
+The command-line tool to build and test HTTP requests.

 ## About